Diffusion Deep Dive Part 3: Coding a DDPM from Scratch

 model, ema, sched = train(epochs=30)

-imgs = sample_from_ema(model, ema, sched, n=64)
+ddpm_imgs = sample_with_ema(model, ema, sched, fn=sample, n=64)

 from torchvision.utils import save_image